semgrep/semgrep-docs/docs/writing-rules/experiments/join-mode/overview.md

 Join mode does not work in the Semgrep Playground or Semgrep Editor, as it is an experimental feature.

-Currently, join mode will only report the code location of the **last finding that matches the conditions**.
-Join mode will parse the conditions from top-to-bottom, left-to-right.
-This means that findings from the "bottom-right" condition will be the reported code location.
+Currently, join mode only reports the code location of the **last finding that matches the conditions**.
+Join mode parses the conditions from top-to-bottom, left-to-right.
+This means that findings from the "bottom-right" condition become the reported code location.

 ## More ideas